thnilsen/wp-404-project/readme.txt

 = Is WP 404 Project Free? ==

 Yes.
 There is no cost associated with using this plugin.

+== Is this developed by SANS ISC? ==

+No, this plugin has been developed without any input from SANS ISC and is wholly a personal project of the developer.
+SANS ISC original PHP script was used as a starting point for this plugin, although not much remains of the original code.

 = Where can I get a User ID and API Key? =